24testingphase/growloomcaptioner/README.md

 ### Common Issues

-1. **FFmpeg not found**: Ensure FFmpeg is installed and in your PATH
+1. **FFmpeg not found**:
+   - Install FFmpeg using the commands above
+   - Or set `FFMPEG_PATH` environment variable
+   - Restart the server after installation

 2. **Port conflicts**: Change the port in `server/index.js` if 3001 is in use

 3. **File upload limits**: Adjust `fileSize` limit in multer configuration

 4. **CORS issues**: Backend includes CORS headers, ensure both servers are running

+5. **Video format issues**:
+   - All major formats are supported (case-insensitive)
+   - If subtitles are longer than video, black padding is automatically added

 ### Performance Tips